mhmmdbdrhmd/APOD/README.md

-You can run the code using: bash Apod.sh
+You can run the code using "bash Apod.sh" command

 Works on Ubuntu only.